arendjr/CI-Joe/README.md

  * **Dashboard.** Having a properly running Continuous Integration server is something to be proud of.
 More than just an overview of job statusses, C.I.
-   Joe will provide a good-looking (customizable) dashboard that makes for a nice and informative wall decoration in the office.
+   Joe will provide a good-looking (customizable) dashboard that makes for a nice and informative wall decoration in your office.
  * **Git and Subversion support.** Other version control systems may be added later, but C.I.
 Joe 1.0 will come with full support for Git and Subversion out of the box.